percona/k8spg-docs/docs/options.md

     else in `patroni.dynamicConfiguration.postgresql` will be ignored.

-## pg_hba
+## Using host-based authentication (pg_hba)

 PostgreSQL Host-Based Authentication (pg_hba) allows controlling access to the PostgreSQL database based on the IP address or the host name of the connecting host.
-You can configure pg_hba through the Custom Resource manifest in the `spec.patroni.dynamicConfiguration.postgresql.pg_hba` section.
+You can  configure `pg_hba` through the Custom Resource `patroni.dynamicConfiguration.postgresql.pg_hba` subsection as follows:

 ```yaml
 ...